Skip to Content

 About Oxford Christmas Market

-Shoppers pass a large lit Christmas tree and carousel ride
+Shoppers pass a large lit Christmas tree and carousel ride.

 The carousel ride and market vendors set up on Broad Street

 More than 60 chalets stretch down Broad Street featuring a variety of unique gifts, handmade items, and seasonal decorations.
-There are choir and band performances by groups including the Balliol College Chapel Choir, the City of Oxford Silver Band, and Handy Voices—a local choir of hearing-impaired people who incorporate sign language with music.

 Shopping and eating at the market

-Shoppers in front of wooden chalets selling Christmas gifts
+Shoppers in front of wooden chalets selling Christmas gifts.

 Shoppers browsing for gifts at Meadow in the Garden